 updated resources for the program.

-to clients and prospects for one year.
+to clients and prospects throughout 2012.
 After your first year, renew "Savvy

 program update: new Medicare developments, updated slides for your presentation,